McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 :question:
 - Why do you see steps vs energy ?
 - Use Ctrl-click on the detector to see its response vs Energy.
 Does it properly explain these steps ?
-- What is missing to get a signal on the flat PSD (last monitor) in the 3-8 keV energy range ?

 ---